Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Two Players

 \section{Two Players}

-We consider a two-player game on systems of input/output gadgets analogous to the two-player reachability switching games of \cite{switchinggames} and improve upon their results.
-This model is different from two-player motion planning as defined in \cite{DHL}: we have a single robot which each player may sometimes control, whereas \cite{DHL} had two robots each controlled by a player.
+In this section, we consider a two-player game on systems of input/output gadgets where the two players control a shared agent.
+This game is analogous to the two-player reachability switching games of \cite{switchinggames}, and we improve upon their results.
+This game is different from two-player motion planning as defined in \cite{DHL}, which has two agents each controlled by one player.

-\begin{definition} For an input/output gadget $G$, \emph{two-player shared-robot motion planning with $G$} is played on a branchless system of $G$ and branching hallways with each gadget labeled Black or White, and has two players named Black and White.
-A robot begins at a designated start location.
-When the robot reaches a gadget, the player matching the gadget's label chooses a transition to take.
+\begin{definition} For an input/output gadget $G$, \emph{two-player shared-agent motion planning with $G$} is played on a branchless system of $G$ and fan-out gadgets, with each gadget labeled Black or White, and has two players named Black and White.
+An agent begins at a designated start location.
+When the agent reaches a gadget, the player matching the gadget's label chooses a transition to take.
 White's goal is to reach a designated goal location, and Black's goal is to prevent this.

-The decision problem \emph{two-player shared-robot motion planning with $G$} is whether White has a strategy to force a victory. \end{definition}
+The decision problem \emph{two-player shared-agent motion planning with $G$} is whether White has a strategy to force a victory. \end{definition}

-If $G$ is deterministic, the labels on $G$ don't matter: decisions are only made at branching hallways.
+If $G$ is deterministic, the labels on $G$ do not matter: decisions are made only at fan-out gadgets.

-Two-player reachability switching games are equivalent to two-player shared-robot motion planning with deterministic single-input input/output gadgets specified as part of the instance.
+Two-player reachability switching games are equivalent to two-player shared-agent motion planning with deterministic single-input input/output gadgets specified as part of the instance.
 It is shown in \cite{switchinggames} that this problem is in EXPTIME and PSPACE-hard.

-In this section, we improve this result in two ways.
-First, we show that two-player shared-robot motion planning with any input/output gadget is in EXPTIME.
-Second, we show that two-player shared-robot motion planning with just the toggle switch or the set switch is PSPACE-hard.
-We use a reduction from Geography which is simpler than the reduction in \cite{switchinggames}.
+In this section, we improve on this result in two ways.
+First, we show that two-player shared-agent motion planning with any input/output gadgets (with any number of inputs) is in EXPTIME.
+Second, we show that two-player shared-agent motion planning with just the toggle switch or the set switch is PSPACE-hard.
+We give a reduction from Geography which is simpler than the reduction in \cite{switchinggames}.

-We don't show EXPTIME-hardness for two-player shared-robot motion planning with any gadgets.
-We conjecture that two-player shared-robot motion planning is EXPTIME-hard with any unbounded output-disjoint deterministic 2-state input/output gadget.
+We do not show EXPTIME-hardness for two-player shared-agent motion planning with any gadget.
+We conjecture that two-player shared-agent motion planning is EXPTIME-hard with any multi-input unbounded output-disjoint deterministic 2-state input/output gadget, and perhaps even with any single-input such gadget (the only one being the toggle switch).